SpongePowered/SpongeDocs/source/plugin/basics/messages.rst

 Creating Messages
 =================

-Messages are used to create formatted text.
+The Text API is used to create formatted messages.
 These messages can be sent to players in chat messages, and can also be used in places such as books and signs.
-Sponge provides a message builder through the ``org.spongepowered.api.text.message.MessageBuilder`` interface to assist in creating and formatting messages.
+Sponge provides the ``org.spongepowered.api.text.Texts`` utility class to assist in creating and formatting messages.

 Unformatted Messages
 ====================

 Oftentimes, all you need is an unformatted message.
-Unformatted messages do not require the use of the message builder interface, and are the simplest form of messages to create.
+Unformatted messages do not require the use of a text builder, and are the simplest form of messages to create.

 Example: